makkus/inaugurate/README.rst

    curl https://inaugurate.sh | bash -s -- <application> <args>

-or download it, optionally customize it (change defaults, add your own application to the script as a default), and host it yourself somewhere.
+Or you can download it, optionally customize it (change defaults, add your own application to the script as a default), and host it yourself somewhere.

 *inaugurate* also comes with an '`official app store <https://github.com/inaugurate/store>`_', although that is, for now at least, mostly to demonstrate it's 'app-store' feature.
 That app-store, of course, can also be customized and self-hosted.